middlebury/styleguide/_editorial/c.md

 To hyphenate or not to hyphenate is often a question for writers and editors.
 Use hyphens to increase readability.
 For example, the hyphen in much-needed clothing shows that the clothing is greatly needed rather than abundant and needed.
 Where no ambiguity could result, hyphenation is not needed.

-`High school student; experiential learning opportunities; cyber policy initiatives`
+`High school student; experiential learning opportunities; winter term courses`

 When in doubt about whether to hyphenate, check the dictionary.
 Also, see the _Chicago Manual of Style_ hyphenation guide, pages 375–384.